basarat/gls/CONTRIBUTING.md

 WrappingGrid.displayName = 'WrappingGrid';
 ```

-# GLSProps
+# BaseProps
-The props we want to be supported by a potential wysiwyg editor get added to `GLSProps`.
+The props we want to be supported by a potential wysiwyg editor get added to `BaseProps`.

-Potentially all of these can be done by the user in `style` Or `className`, but its just easier this way.
+> Potentially all of these can be done by the user in `style` Or `className`, but its easier this way as we get explicit properties to test on the component (instead of trying to do code flow analysis to determine the calculated styles).

 # Docs Images